mineralsfree/dhis2-stock-management/README.md

   - Clicking "Register Arrival" adds the delivery details to the "Delivery Arrival History" table.
   - Users can view detailed information in the "Delivery Arrival History" table by clicking on the "View Details" button.
   - Users can set the time of delivery, ensuring accurate tracking of arrival details.
+  - A toast message will appear at the top of the screen upon clicking "Register" to confirm the successful registration of the delivery.